 Choosing the Ideal Soil for Urban Gardening

 Healthy soil plays a significant role in pest and disease prevention.
 Soil that has been properly amended with organic matter can promote beneficial microorganisms and create an environment that discourages pests and diseases.
 Choosing the right soil will contribute to the overall resilience of your plants against common garden pests and diseases.

-See also A Guide to Selecting the Ideal Fertilizers for Urban Gardening
+See also A Guide to Successful Rooftop Gardening in Urban Areas

+Choosing the Ideal Soil for Urban Gardening